whence/sbt_play_demo/README.md

-# Demo API service built with sbt and Play
+# Demo API service built with multi-project sbt and Play

 ## Prerequisite
 `$ brew install sbt`

 ## Run the service
 `$ sbt run`

+this will take some time the first time. go grab a cup of coffee.

 then browse [localhost:9000](http://localhost:9000/)